 Lenders also offer government–backed programs that are not restricted by income, but their features are helpful for homebuyers who earn less.

-HomeReady and Home Possible Advantage
+HomeReady and Home Possible mortgages

-Fannie Mae’s HomeReady program and the Home Possible Advantage loan from Freddie Mac feature low down payment requirements.
+Fannie Mae’s HomeReady program and the Home Possible loan from Freddie Mac feature low down payment requirements.

-Even better, the home seller is allowed to pay closing costs of up to three percent of the purchase price.
+Even better, the home seller is allowed to pay closing costs worth up to three percent of the purchase price.
 Instead of negotiating a lower sales price, try asking the seller to cover your closing costs.

 USDA (Rural Housing) mortgages